What Vegans Eat on a Whole Foods Plant Based Diet

 Go to Plant-Based Nutrition for more specifics on what vegans eat to get enough of each vitamin, mineral, and macro-nutrient.

 Here’s a pretty good nuts-and-bolts article about making the switch to a healthy plant based whole foods diet (she throws in a few “f-bombs” so be warned).
-Also, she includes soy, but I recommend avoiding it, because it is pretty much all contaminated with GMOs now – https://cleanfooddirtygirl.com/the-mother-of-all-whole-food-plant-based-resources-for-plant-based-newbies/
+Also, she includes soy, but Anthony William recommends avoiding it – https://cleanfooddirtygirl.com/the-mother-of-all-whole-food-plant-based-resources-for-plant-based-newbies/

 GREEN MEANS GO for It!